aws-samples/serverless-coffee-workshop/instructions/content/3-web-apps/3-frontends/1-displayapp/_index.en.md

 1. From the AWS Management Console, search for "Cloud Formation", then choose "Cloud Formation" from the list of results.
 ![Settings page](/images/se-mod3-backend-display-setup-1.png)

-2. From the List of Stacks, select the core stack it should be named something like **mod-67b03f2bcecc4faf**.
+2. From the List of Stacks, select the stack that should be named something like **workshop**.

 3.Choose the **Outputs** tab.